Kicked-Ising Quantum Battery

-The code and data used in this work is available at \url{https://github.com/sebastianvromero/kic-qb/}.
 Classical simulations were performed using MPS via the ITensor library~\cite{itensor} with a matrix product operator cutoff of $10^{-5}$.
-The initial MPS was time-evolved using the time-evolving block decimation (TEBD) method, as equations~\eqref{eq:floquet_kick} and~\eqref{eq:time} suggest, which provide an efficient protocol for computing large-scale dynamics in short-range interacting systems.
+The time-evolving block decimation (TEBD) method was used, as Eqs.~\eqref{eq:floquet_kick} and~\eqref{eq:time} suggest, which provide an efficient protocol for computing large-scale dynamics in short-range interacting systems.

-\emph{Exact charging dynamics of KIC.}---Here, we summarize two independent analytical methods to obtain the charging dynamics of KIC, see equations~\eqref{eq:components_xx} and~\eqref{eq:components_zz}, for arbitrary system sizes and number of kicks.
-These provide key tools to unveil the charging dynamics in our KIC QB proposal.